-Vibrio parahemolyticus appeared as green colored colonies on TCBS agar due to hemolytic action of the genus while Vibrio alginolyticus appeared as large yellow convex colonies on TCBS agar as described by TWEDT et al.; (1969); Ghenem and Elhadi (2018) and Patel et al., (2018).
+Vibrio parahemolyticus appeared as green colored colonies on TCBS agar due to hemolytic action of the genus while Vibrio alginolyticus appeared as large yellow convex colonies on TCBS agar as described by TWEDT et al.; (1969);Ghenem and Elhadi (2018) and Patel et al.,(2018).

-Antimicrobial (Antibiogram susceptibility testing): The current results of Vibrio alginolyticus and Vibrio parahemolyticus sensitivity revealed to ciprofloxacin novobiocine (Cipro5μg), $(NV30\mu g)$ .
-Moreover intermediate sensitivity was found to oxytetracycline (OT 30 μg).
-While resistance was observed to amoxicillin (Aml 10 μg) and cholistine sulphate (CT 10 μg) as reported by Baumann et al. (1971); Richard and Lhuillier (1977); Ghenem and Elhadi (2018) and Patel et al .,(2018).
+Antimicrobial (Antibiogram susceptibility current of testing):The results Vibrio alginolyticus and Vibrio parahemolyticus revealed sensitivity ciprofloxacin to novobiocine (NV30μg).
+(Cipro5μg), Moreover intermediate sensitivity was found to oxytetracycline (OT 30 μg).
+While resistance was observed to amoxicillin (Aml 10 μ g) and cholistine sulphate (CT 10 μ g) as reported by Baumann et al. (1971); Richard and Lhuillier(1977); Ghenem and Elhadi (2018) and Patel et al., (2018).

 The amplified patterns obtained by PCR with tested V. alginolyticus strains.
 All isolates were positively reacted to the collagenase gene primers.
-Each strain gave almost a common band with the same molecular weight .The three isolates yielded a single band of amplified product specific and clear band of the suspected size (737bp), internal fragment of the collagenase gene primers these results were agreed with the findings of Lajnef et al. (2012), Marhual et al. (2010) and Di Pinto et al. (2005); where the amplified patterns obtained by PCR with tested V. parahemolyticus strains. isolates were positively reacted to pR72H gene primers.
-Each strain gave almost a common, specific and clear band of the suspected size (387bp), internal fragment of the pR72H gene primers as agreed with Lee et al. (1995); Robert-Pillot et al. (2002); Bermúdez-Almada et al.(2014); Li et al. (2016); Chen et al.(2017) and Ghenem and Elhadi (2018); whom demonstrated that amplification of the pR72H fragment, for amplicons of 387 bp, is a powerful tool for reliable identification of V. parahaemolyticus which observed in the different strains.
+Each strain gave almost a common band with the same molecular weight .The three isolates yielded a single band of amplified product specific and clear band of the suspected size (737bp), internal fragment of the collagenase gene primers these results were agreed with the findings of Lajnef et al. (2012), Marhual et al. (2010) and Di Pinto et al. (2005); where the amplified patterns obtained by PCR with tested V. parahemolyticus strains.
+All isolates were positively reacted to the pR72H gene primers.
+Each strain gave almost a common, specific and clear band of the suspected size (387bp), internal fragment of the pR72H gene primers as agreed with Lee et al. (1995); Robert-Pillot et al. (2002);Bermúdez-Almada et al.(2014); Li et al. (2016); Chen et al.(2017) and Ghenem and Elhadi (2018);who demonstrated that amplification of the pR72H fragment, for amplicons of 387 bp, is a powerful tool for reliable identification of V. parahaemolyticus. which observed in the different strains.

-Conclusion: Vibriosis is considered the most important threatening disease problem facing aquaculture specially Seabass, Seabream and Mugil capito.
+In conclusion, Vibriosis is considered the most important threatening disease problem facing aquaculture specially Seabass, Seabream and Mugil capito.